Pim Fortuyn on 4 May 2002, two days before his assassination

 Balls on the ground

 Fortuyn supporters overran the IEX message board with their vile and racist comments.
-So when someone created a new account on IEX, started posting, while suggesting he was a Turk to test the mood, others viciously attacked him.
+When someone created a new account on IEX, started posting, while suggesting he was a Turkish restaurant owner with some money to invest, to test the mood, others viciously attacked him.
 Fortuyn was openly gay, and his objection to Islam was that it didn’t agree with Western liberal values.
 He further pointed out crimes committed by immigrant youth, especially those of Moroccan descent.
 Racists and bigots jumped on his bandwagon.
-However, and that was where leftists like me got it wrong, the movement was more than just bigotry and racism.
+However, and that was where leftists got it wrong, the movement was more than bigotry and racism.
 Tribal identities are obstacles to unity, not only internationally, but also within countries.
-It is as problematic as the existence of nation-states.
-Fortuyn picked up one ball while dropping several others.
+People from different cultures differ in their conduct and can harm one another, leading to a struggle over societal rules.
+A liberal society can be open to everyone as long as everyone lives by its values.
+And so, having tribalism within a country can be as problematic as the existence of nation-states.

 A leftist poster with the avatar Kingie started a new website, BeursKings (MarketKings), with the help of.
 Danger Money.
 A small group left IEX and joined the new message board.
 I was among them.
-I was part of the so-called Leftist Church and had tried to rein in the onslaught of bigotry.
-One of the IEX posters called me ‘vicar’ for my efforts to moralise.
-Had BeursKings not started, I would have remained on IEX, so it was not a case of fleeing.
+Had BeursKings not started, I would have remained on IEX, and I was accustomed to hostility, so it was not really a case of fleeing.
 BeursKings remained in operation for several years.
 Kingie once posted several photographs of himself on the website.
 That was a shock.
 He looked like my double.
 In hindsight, that is remarkable because of his avatar name.
 Others who remained on IEX also joined the BeursKings message board.
+I was part of the so-called Leftist Church and had tried to rein in the bigotry.
+One of the IEX posters once called me ‘vicar’ for my moralising.

 Others called Fortuyn ‘extreme’ or ‘demolishing society’ because he was stirring up public sentiment.
 Fortuyn was a man of theatre, hyping the wrongs others did to him while being a jerk himself.
 The Netherlands is not a violent country.
 It was the first political assassination in 400 years, so no one saw it coming.
 The civil war didn’t arrive, but death threats to politicians have become common.
 The attitudes toward immigrants and Islam have also changed.
 Fifteen years later, the United States saw the rise of a similar leader.